EFWob/RetroRadio/README.md

 ```

 ## Click-events
-Any input can be used to react to click-events.
+Any Input can be used to react to click-events.
 A Input is considered pressed if it reads __0__, unpressed if it reads something other then zero.
 Depending on the pressing sequence, the following events can be used:
 - _on1click_ the Input has been short pressed once.
 - _on2click_ the Input has been short pressed twice.